-CCPI Europe was founded in 1984 on the outskirts of Sheffield, United Kingdom – known famously as “The Steel City” thanks to its global reputation for steel production during the industrial revolution.
+CCPI Europe began in 1984 on the outskirts of Sheffield, United Kingdom – known famously as “The Steel City” thanks to its global reputation for steel production during the industrial revolution.

 With over 35 years of industry experience, we are the experts in the field of manufacturing and calibration of temperature sensors, working in partnership with our customers to ensure we don’t just meet but exceed their expectations.

 NPL is the UK’s National Metrology Institute, developing and maintaining the national primary measurement standards.
-It is a Public Corporation owned by the Department of Business, Energy and Industrial Strategy (BEIS).
+The department of Business, Energy and Industrial Strategy (BEIS) own NPL which is a Public Corporation.
 It has a partnering agreement with BEIS and the University of Strathclyde and the University of Surrey.
 NPL is part of the National Measurement System (NMS) which provides the UK with a national measurement infrastructure and delivers the UK Measurement Strategy on behalf of BEIS.